We're here for you 24 hours a day: 1-800-275-2332

 Lydia’s compassionate nature combined with her soothing presence allows families to grieve in the way that fits them best.
 She listens to families and helps them create a meaningful tribute to honor their deceased loved one, while carefully managing all the details that go into a service.
 Originally from Waverly, Lydia completed her AA degree at Des Moines Area Community College and then graduated from the Worsham College of Mortuary Science.

-Lydia and her husband, Jaydon, live in Cedar Rapids with their two cats, Chai and Asher.
+Lydia lives in Cedar Rapids with her two cats, Chai and Asher.
 Lydia enjoys spending time with friends and family, trying new restaurants, biking and riding her motorcycle.

 Logan Lenhart joined Cedar Memorial after working as a funeral director in the Washington, D.C. area for over 12 years.
 During that time, it was Logan’s greatest honor to serve our veterans who were interred or inurned at Arlington National Cemetery.
 Logan also appreciates the experience he earned from serving a wide variety of cultures and faiths during that time.